 Newer Fujifilm cameras (X100V, X-T4, X-Pro3) have combined both of these settings into a single TONE CURVE setting.

-This TONE CURVE setting shows you what the curve looks like, so you can see how your contrast is affected.
+This TONE CURVE setting shows you the curve, so you can see how your contrast is affected.

 When to use Fujifilm Highlight and Shadow Tones